Coffee-Client/Coffee/README.md

 ## Using
 The ClickGUI is **not** bound by default.
 To bind it, run `.bind ClickGUI` and press the desired hotkey to bind to.

-To search inside of the ClickGUI, just type in the module name.
+To search inside the ClickGUI, just type in the module name.
 The current search term will appear at the bottom right.
 Use `esc` to clear your search query

 ## Reporting bugs:
 Go to the issues page and open an issue.
 Make sure to attach anything related.
 Describe the bug as precisely as possible, and attach related crash report/log files, if available.